ejikeugba/gofcat/cran-comments.md

 ## Re-submission
-- Package License is fixed
+- File License is removed as recommended
+- Tests and checks work properly as in the initial submission